HangfireIO/Hangfire.io/overview.md

 You are not required to make any architecture decisions to start using Hangfire.
 You can begin with simple setup, where background processing is implemented on the web application side.

-Later, when you face with performance problems, you can separate the processing among different processes or servers – Hangfire uses distributed locks to handle synchronization issues.
+Later, when you face performance problems, you can separate the processing among different processes or servers – Hangfire uses distributed locks to handle synchronization issues.

 <div class="tabbable tabs-left">
     <!-- Nav tabs -->